nickmflorin/enumerated-literals/README.md

 Fruits.getModel("cucumber");
 ```

-Similarly, [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a `getModelSafe`
+Similarly, [EnumeratedLiterals][instance] instance is equipped with a `getModelSafe` method, that
-method, that allows whether or not an [`InvalidLiteralValueError`][InvalidLiteralValueError] should
+allows whether or not an [`InvalidLiteralValueError`][InvalidLiteralValueError] should be thrown in
-be thrown in the case that the value provided is not in the set of constant string literals on the
+the case that the value provided is not in the set of constant string literals on the instance or
-instance or the method should simply return `null` to be controlled via a `strict` option:
+the method should simply return `null` to be controlled via a `strict` option:

 ```ts
 Fruits.getModelSafe("cucumber", { strict: true }); // Throws Error, but compiles